 Laminating machines, or “laminators,” can preserve important items by encasing them in plastic.
 These nifty machines use heated rollers to melt glue onto lamination film.
 You can use a laminator to protect important documents from tearing or fading over time.
-Laminators can also be used to create makeshift dry-erase checklists and grocery lists, press flowers, and preserve family photos, among other tasks.
+Laminators can also be used to create makeshift dry-erase checklists and grocery lists, or to preserve family photos or press flowers, among many other applications.

 - BEST OVERALL: Fellowes Laminator Venus 2 125

-- BEST FOR SCHOOLS: GBC Thermal Roll Laminator
+- BEST FOR HEAVY DUTY: GBC Thermal Roll Laminator

 Types of Laminating Machines